Religious naturalism: Tenets

-As suggested by Donald Crosby, since nature is regarded as a focus of religious commitment and concern, religious naturalists may "grant to nature the kind of reverence awe, love and devotion we in the West have formerly reserved for God."
+As suggested by Donald Crosby, since nature is regarded as a focus of religious commitment and concern, religious naturalists may "grant to nature the kind of reverence, awe, love and devotion we in the West have formerly reserved for God."

 History

-Core themes in religious naturalism have been present, in varied cultures, for centuries.
+Core themes in religious naturalism have been present, in various cultures, for centuries.
 But active discussion, with the use of this name, is relatively recent.

 Zeno (c.
 334, a founder of Stoicism) said: